pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Storage

 Kubernetes [storage][k8s-storage] centers on providing data persistence for the cluster with shared storage and/or Pods with volumes.
-The volume classes are extensive and vary by cloud provider, but typically they include volume types for mechanical drives and SSDs, along with network backed storage such as [NFS][nfs], [iSCSI][iscsi], and [CephFS][ceph-fs].
+The volume classes are extensive and vary by cloud provider, but they typically include volume types for mechanical drives and SSDs, along with network backed storage such as [NFS][nfs], [iSCSI][iscsi], and [CephFS][ceph-fs].

-To provision a [PersistentVolume][k8s-pvs], we have to ensure we have the desired storage classes created in the cluster.
+To provision a [PersistentVolume][k8s-pvs], we have to ensure that the desired storage classes have been created in the cluster.

-> Note: At most one storage class should be marked as default.
+> Note: At most., one storage class should be marked as default.
 If two or more of them are marked as default, a [`PersistentVolumeClaim`][k8s-pvs] without `storageClassName` explicitly specified cannot be created.

 See the [Kubernetes docs][k8s-storage-classes-default] for more details.